b-x-wu/palette-hacker/documentation/devlog.md

 Good news is that I just repurposed the above code into a filter of the results that came back from the db.
 I put in some preliminary filtering by same url origin just to make sure that I'm not doing this on *every* conceivable palette.
 This is still not ideal since it's wildly inefficient and the response from the db could still be quite large.
 Maybe I should implement pagination?

 We push on.
 Let's make a call from the front-end to process it.

+## 11/18/22

+### 12:13 PM

+After a night of falling asleep in the library, I've written the code that brings in the palettes to the front-end.
+I have very little error checking going on right now, and I haven't set the error codes for failure responses from the back-end, I should do that.
+The next step is to present the palettes as actual palettes on the front end.
+This probably involves a little html cleanup which I've been putting off anyhow.